 The four books, elements and maps of the Comprehensive Plan guide development toward established community goals.
 Certain plan elements have separate maps, which are reviewed and updated as part of the annual review of the Comprehensive Plan to ensure that the information remains timely.

-- Greenway Linkages Plan - North - Back
+- Greenway Linkages Plan for Northern Overland Park - 2017

-- Greenway Linkages Plan - North - Front
+- Greenway Linkages Plan for Southern Overland Park - 2017

 - Neighborhood Boundaries Map